filotimo-project/.github/profile/README.md

     - Kickoff uses a list instead of a grid on the Favourites tab.
     - Kickoff no longer has action button captions enabled.
     - Anticipating changes to Kickoff in 6.3, category switching on hover has been explicitly enabled.
-    - The Dolphin icon has been set back to the generic file manager one, removing the actual Dolphin that was added.
+    - The Dolphin icon has been set back to the generic file manager one, removing the actual dolphin that was added.
     - Discover has a customised, filotimo-branded icon.
 - Discover is configured to automatically update your system daily.
 - Spectacle automatically copies your screenshots to the clipboard.
 - KWrite immediately opens to a new document instead of the welcome view.
 - Text files open in KWrite by default, rather than Kate.
-- The screen dims when you're prompted to enter your password for authorization.
 - KRunner uses Google by default.
 - Plasma automatically starts with an empty session, instead of the somewhat broken saved session functionality.
 - KRunner floats in the middle of the screen instead of being at the top.
 - `kdesu` uses sudo by default instead of su, since Fedora and by extension Filotimo locks the root account.
 - The automounter is fixed and enabled by default, and is configured to automatically mount all devices that were manually mounted once.
 This saves you from having to mess with fstab or the Partition Manager, potentially breaking your system.
 - Konsole is shipped with a nicer profile by default.
-- Some new icons are shipped for supergfxctl and SELinux Troubleshooter and generic icons are used for Fcitx, improving their visual integration with the rest of the system.
+- Some new icons are shipped for supergfxctl and generic icons are used for Fcitx, improving their visual integration with the rest of the system.
 - Some convenience scripts are included with `ujust`, including:
     - The commands built in to all ublue images - including one to quickly set up Davinci Resolve
     - One which sets up a KDE development environment in a distrobox - even allowing you to log into it from SDDM!